 We’ll review your application and send you a subscription offer by email summarizing the amount of solar energy you'd like to receive, your monthly charge, and estimated credits.
 You'll have 5 days to confirm your subscription.
 Once you're officially enrolled, you'll receive a welcome email with additional information, and you'll begin to see the charge and credit on your power bill.
 There's no long-term contract, and you can cancel at any time.

 Please note, there are limited spots available in the program.
-Once fully subscribed, new applicants will be adding to our waiting list.
-As soon as more solar energy becomes available, we'll contact you to confirm your subscription.
+Currently, residential subscriptions are fully subscribed and any residential applications will be added to our waitlist.
+Commercial subscriptions are still available.
+Applicants on the waitlist will be contacted as soon as more solar energy becomes available.

 Calculate Your Savings

 See what impact community solar could have on your electric bill.

 Learn how we are investing in our future, every day.